 The classic findings of central serous chorioretinopathy (CSR) are collections of a clear fluid below the retina and retinal pigment epithelium (RPE).
 Other problems can develop, including retinal and RPE atrophy or degeneration, subretinal exudation (accumulation of fluid in the subretinal space), scarring, RPE tears, and the development of choroidal neovascular membranes.

-Your Retina Consultants of Texas physician may obtain multiple types of ocular imaging, including photography, ocular coherence tomography(OCT), indocyanine green angiography (ICG), and fluorescein angiography (FA) to facilitate diagnosis and treatment.
+Your Retina Consultants of Texas physician may obtain multiple types of ocular imaging, including photography, ocular coherence tomography(OCT), indocyanine green angiography (ICG), and fluorescein angiography (FA) (Shah 2015) to facilitate diagnosis and treatment.

 Treatment and Prognosis